bchian316/4X/README.md

-  Buildings produce resources and can be built by players anywhere their units are Buildings have varying costs, production speed, possible terrain, and production Buildings are destroyed when opposing units move on them
+  Buildings produce resources and can be built by players anywhere their units are Buildings have varying costs, production speed, possible terrain, and production Buildings are destroyed when opposing units move on them Buidlings can be upgraded into other buildings, which replace the original building
 Cities:
   Cities are captured when moving on a village or an opposing city Cities can be upgraded to increase resource production, unit production, and unit cooldown